British Schools Museum: History of the school

 The first school on the site was a schoolroom for 200 boys and 100 girls.
-It was founded in 1810 by local lawyer William Wilshere in a disused malthouse.
+It was founded in 1810 by local lawyer William Wilshere in a disused malt house.
 This schoolroom was the first monitorial school for the sons of the poor in Hertfordshire.
-Teaching was based on Joseph Lancaster's methods of monitorial teaching.
+It used the methods of Joseph Lancaster.
 He developed a system in which large numbers of younger scholars could be taught by older scholars under the supervision of the master (for boys) or mistress (for girls).
-This method continued until the Revised Code of 1862 that brought in the Pupil Teacher method of teaching.
-The monitorial system was changed as it was the general consensus that having children teach other children, when they are not well educated themselves, proved to be problematic.
-The Pupil Teacher method involved an older scholar being given training and being paid to teach.
-The government hoped that this would increase the number of teachers in the future, using a system that could be described as an apprenticeship in teaching.
+After starting a school in London, Lancaster travelled to promote his system, including a visit to Hitchin.

 The school grew steadily and to such an extent that in 1837 a new schoolroom was built that could hold 300 boys.
 This was completed in 1838, and the original school in the converted malthouse then included an infants school as well as the girls'.
-HM Inspector of Schools Matthew Arnold visited the school in 1852 and reinforced the 1849 recommendation of inspector J D Morrell that the boys' school would benefit from a new classroom.
+Inspector of Schools Matthew Arnold visited the school in 1852 and reinforced the 1849 recommendation of inspector J D Morrell that the boys' school would benefit from a new classroom.
 A new Gallery classroom for 110 pupils was completed in February 1854.

 In 1857, it was decided by the school's Board of Trustees to completely rebuild the Girls' and Infants' School.
 The new building was completed in 1858 together with adjoining houses for the Master and Mistress.
 When Matthew Arnold paid a return visit to the school in 1867 he reported that the new buildings were "excellent".

+The monitorial method continued until the Revised Code of 1862 that brought in the Pupil Teacher method of teaching.
+The monitorial system was changed as it was the general consensus that having children teach other children, when they are not well educated themselves, proved to be problematic.
+The Pupil Teacher method involved an older scholar being given training and being paid to teach.
+The government hoped that this would increase the number of teachers in the future, using a system that could be described as an apprenticeship in teaching.

-By 1904 additional classrooms were needed because of the growing number of pupils, and these were built in 1905, but by 1929 the school was too small (and quite worn out!) and the Boys' and Girls Schools transferred to the new Wilshere Dacre School in the town.
+By 1904, additional classrooms were needed because of the growing number of pupils.
+These were built in 1905, but by 1929 it was determined that the school was too small and worn out to continue; both the Boys' and Girls Schools transferred to the new Wilshere Dacre School in the town.
 The Infants School carried on in the original buildings, but because of the number of evacuees who were sent to Hitchin at the outbreak of World War II the school reverted to a Junior Mixed Infants School in 1940.
 This school continued on the site until 1969, when it closed, but the buildings were taken over by North Hertfordshire College as the Queen Street Activities Centre.